 The Samaria gorge eventually narrows down to about three metres in width.
 All those rocks are pretty hard on the feet and by this time – about four hours in – visitors will be feeling the effects.
 In summer the gorge’s river dries up, but this is partly because its waters are diverted by pipes running above ground, presumably for irrigation.
 But after October the river grows exponentially and makes the gorge impassable at many points, unless you have Cretan goat-like qualities.

 A dramatic cliff towering over the Samaria gorge.
 We saw eagles or vultures majestically soaring at this point.
 Bearded and griffon vultures, golden and bonelli’s eagles are often seen around the White Mountains.
 The cliffs – known locally as the Untrodden – are the preserve of the Cretan ibex or kri-kri, a feral goat which interbreeds with domestic goats.
 They’ve been here since ancient times when the Minoans imported them from somewhere.
-I don’t know I didn’t take a picture of the one I fed a banana skin to in the ruined village.
+I don’t know why I didn’t take a picture of the one I fed a banana skin to in the ruined village (I shouldn’t have done this I later found out).

 Kissamos sunset.
 Western Crete is effortlessly beautiful.
 You can have an entire holiday of just sitting and gazing.